The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Rex Tillerson, I think, is thrown in a towel because he's looking around the world and he sees that leftists have taken over institutions.

-And what he sees is that a carbon tax on you is far less damaging to him than a cap and trade program that Obama wants is on him.
+And what he sees is that a carbon tax on you is far less damaging to him than a cap-and-trade program that Obama wants is on him.

 And so, but all of this under the false premise of reducing emissions that cause man-made global warming, which is a hoax.

-Cap and trade programs are miserable failures wherever they have been tried.
+Cap-and-trade programs are miserable failures wherever they have been tried.

 They are hoaxes that benefit the likes of the designers, Al Gore and others.

-So Rex Tillerson, as a CEO, is doing due diligence here, and for his shareholders is making the right call.
+So Rex Tillerson, as a CEO, is doing due diligence here, and for his shareholders, is making the right call.

 He has concluded that governments around the world are going to raise taxes on somebody on something having to do with energy, and he's absolutely right.

-And he says that the lesser of two evils is a carbon tax on uh carbon dioxide emissions rather than cap and trade.
+And he says that the lesser of two evils is a carbon tax on carbon dioxide emissions rather than cap and trade.

-But it still to me represents a surrender.
+But it still, to me, represents a surrender.

-Why won't somebody stand up, especially now, with abundant evidence and point fingers at all these people and say you're lying to us?
+Why won't somebody stand up, especially now with abundant evidence, and point fingers at all these people and say, you're lying to us?

 It is a pure agenda-oriented hoax.

-Well, Obama and Harry Reed this week both have said global warming is real, we must do something about it.
+Well, Obama and Harry Reid this week both have said global warming is real.

 And they couldn't care less whether it's real or not.